If you suffered a leg, foot or toe amputation after using Invokana™, Invokamet®, or Invokamet® XR, you may be entitled to a cash award.

 • Heart Attack

-If you or a loved one have had a leg or foot amputation, suffered kidney damage, a heart attack, or ketoacidosis, you may be entitled to money damages.
+If you or a loved one have had a leg, foot or toe amputation, suffered kidney damage, a heart attack, or ketoacidosis, you may be entitled to money damages.
 Call the Gold Shield Group at 877-575-4853.